tkpmonke/Ignition/README.md

 # WARNING
 this engine is really shitty and has been abandoned for good reason.
 I see no reason to use this code or even look at it tbh unless you wanna point and laugh at me lol.

-If you want a decent and actually slightly thought out engine, look at [shooter-engine](https://github.com/tkpmonke/shooter-engine)

 # Ignition
 Fast, Lightweight, and easy-to-use general purpose game engine